A talent assessment tool is only as effective as the actionable information it provides for you to base decisions upon.

 You should also ask for references and ask existing customers what they think of the reports that the tool provides and how they use them.

 This is just one area to explore when considering a talent assessment tool.
-You can read more in our eBook, 6 Questions to Ask Before Choosing a Talent Assessment Tool.
+You can read more in our eBook, Ultimate Guide To Choosing The Right Talent Assessment.